biojppm/rapidyaml/README.md

 * clang++ 3.9 and later
 * g++ 5 and later

 ## Quick start

-Being fast doesn't need to mean being unpractical, AKA "you can have your cake and eat it too".
+You can have your cake and eat it too: being fast doesn't need to mean being unpractical!

 Parsing from source:
 ```c++